ChristopherDavisUCI/UCI-Math-10-S22/_sources/sched.md

 Different ways to rescale data: using a for loop, using `apply`, and using `StandardScaler` from scikit-learn.
 This is our first time using anything from scikit-learn, and the approach can feel unusual at first (scikit-learn is very "object oriented").
 This `StandardScaler` preprocessing tool will have many similarities to scikit-learn Machine Learning tools we will cover later.

+## Class 13

+K-Means clustering

 ## Leftovers

 Dictionary comprehension.
 Feature engineering.
 Introduction to NumPy.
 How the choice of data type influences the speed of various operations.
 More practice with NumPy and pandas.
 NumPy `where`, and pandas DataFrame styling.
-More advanced/leftover topics from NumPy, pandas, and Altair.  pandas DataFrame methods `apply` and `applymap`.
+More advanced/leftover topics from NumPy, pandas, and Altair.  pandas DataFrame method `applymap`.
 Using an Altair `selection` object in a `condition`.
 Introduction to Machine Learning and scikit-learn.
 K-Nearest Neighbors classification and K-Nearest Neighbors regression.
 Loss functions (also called cost functions).

-## Class 13

 More on K-Nearest Neighbors and implementing it using scikit-learn.
-Importance of scaling the data.

 ## Class 14